 Take bubble sort for example.

-Below figure is the first subpart of Procedure, Introduction.
-[1] is the home button, when pressed the software will back to menu and save current progress.
-[2], [3] and [4] is used to switch between subparts.
-[2] and [4] will move back and front, and when [3] is clicked, a drop-down box will show all subpart, and the user may jump to the subpart he/she likes.
-[5] is description text, which would appear often in this software.
-[6] is the preset autoplaying animation.
+The figure below is the first subpart of Procedure, Introduction.
+(1) is the home button, when pressed the software will back to menu and save current progress.
+(2), (3) and (4) is used to switch between subparts.
+(2) and (4) will move back and front, and when (3) is clicked, a drop-down box will show all subpart, and the user may jump to the subpart he/she likes.
+(5) is description text, which would appear often in this software.
+(6) is the preset auto-playing animation.
 Each bar is an element, and the whole bunch of elements is the array to be sorted.
 For simplification, we will call all these thing visualiser in the following text.
 The animation will show how this algorithm works.
 The user is not allowed to operate it currently.
-He/she is expected to watch it playing, together with the [5] description on the left, to get a general idea about this sorting algorithm.
+He/she is expected to watch it playing, together with the (5) description on the left, to get a general idea about this sorting algorithm.